TavianT/MMM-WordsOfAffirmation/README.md

 The MIT License (MIT)
 =====================

-Copyright © 2021 Mordecai Veldt
+Copyright © 2021 Tavian Taylor

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation